-You can obtain information about the cluster by running the cxfsdump utility on a server-capable administration node.
+Note: You can obtain information about the entire cluster by running the cxfsdump utility on a server-capable administration node.
+See the information in the CXFS 5 Administration Guide for SGI InfiniteStorage.

 Save Crash Dumps for Windows

 If you are experiencing crashes or if the Windows node hangs, you should configure the Windows node to save crash dumps to a filesystem that is not a CXFS filesystem.
 This crash dump can then be analyzed by SGI.